L1M1N4L/A-guide-to-learning-Japanese/README.md

 - **Language Learning Journey**: I've dedicated myself to mastering Japanese language skills, including studying extensively for the Examination for Japanese University Admission for International Students (EJU).
 - **Pitch Accent Emphasis**: Understanding pitch accent is crucial for sounding more natural and native-like in Japanese speech.
 With my expertise in pitch accent, I'll guide you through mastering this aspect of the language.
-- **Teaching Experience**: I've taught Japanese language and culture, with a particular emphasis on pitch accent, at one of Indonesia's most prestigious universities, Universitas Indonesia.
+- **Teaching Experience**: Utilizing my teaching tenure at Lembaga Bahasa Internasional (LBI UI), affiliated with Universitas Indonesia, I've concentrated on Japanese language and culture, placing significant emphasis on pitch accent.
+This experience enriches the guidance provided within this resource.

 ## Guide Focus